jacoscaz/quadstore/README.md

 relevant [RDF/JS interfaces][r0], such as [n3][r1] and [@rdfjs/formats][r2].
 See [https://rdf.js.org][r0] for an open list of such libraries.

-For example, here is how to use [n3][r1] in order to parse a Turtle file into an instance of `Quadstore` in a streaming fashion, with backpressure handling, using `classic-level` as the backend:
+For example, here is how to use [n3][r1] in order to parse a [Turtle][r3] file into an instance of `Quadstore` in a streaming fashion, with full backpressure handling, using `classic-level` as the backend:

 ```typescript
 import { Quadstore } from 'quadstore';